Turning Redundancies Into An Empowering Experience

 When people aren’t challenging themselves in their career anymore, circumstances are taken out of their hands and external factors step in to take control.
 In hindsight this can often be referred to as a ‘wake-up’ call.
 They knew they needed to make a change, but didn’t take action, and before they know it, something like a redundancy comes their way.

-Initially people react consistent with the grieving process, emotions follow a pattern of disbelief, anger, frustration, depression, and then finally acceptance.
+Initially people’s reaction is consistent with the phases associated with the grieving process; emotions follow a pattern of disbelief, anger, frustration, depression, and then finally acceptance.
 This is quite natural and it’s important to work through these emotions in a healthy way.
 However, there are two questions I ask people that get them seeing the experience from a totally different perspective, and shift them from ‘blame’ to get them excited about their future again:

 1) What are the learnings you need to get from this situation?
 Why has this experience come into your life to teach you?